e-geist/ddtp/doc/presentation/presentation.md

   - exchange sends JSON (use orjson[^8] for fast parsing)
 - L2 marketdata ➡️ orderbook levels
   - on connect a _snapshot_ is received: the whole orderbook
-  - consecutive messages are _deltas_: what changes to levels ocurred compared to previous message
+  - consecutive messages are _deltas_: what changes to levels occurred compared to previous message
 - received marketdata is processed and sent to strategies
   - not only transformation, but also keeps track of orderbooks
   - sends each N minutes a snapshot to the strategies